des137/digital-signal-processing-music/README.md

-# digital-signal-processing-music
+# digital-signal-processing-music (Work in Progress)
-This repository will contains data analysis of digital music.
+This repository contains data analysis of digital music.